-This section would allow NOAA Corps officers temporarily recalled from retirement to not count against the NOAA Corps statutorily authorized operational strength.
-NOAA Corps currently cannot recall officers from retired status to assist in disaster response, a limitation which strained NOAA's response to the Deepwater Horizon rig explosion and resulting oil spill in 2010.
+This section would allow NOAA Corps officers temporarily recalled from retirement and 3 Flag Officers to not be counted against the NOAA Corps' statutorily authorized operational strength.
+The NOAA Corps currently cannot recall officers from retired status to assist in disaster response, a limitation that constrained NOAA's response to the Deepwater Horizon oil blowout and ongoing spill in 2010.

-Section 4.
-Obligated Service Requirement.
+Section 103.
+Obligated service requirement.

 This section would provide legislative authority to bind NOAA Corps officers by contract or obligation.
-NOAA Corps currently does not have any legislative authority to bind officers to service by contract or obligation.
-Theoretically, an officer could receive training (costs up to \$100,000, depending on type of training) and resign from NOAA Corps shortly thereafter.
-The other Uniformed Services require an obligated service for appointment, training, promotion, etc. of officers to ensure they receive an adequate return on investment in these categories.
+The NOAA Corps currently does not have any legislative authority to bind officers to service by contract or obligation.
+Theoretically, an officer could receive training (costs up to \$100,000, depending on type of training) and resign from the NOAA Corps shortly thereafter.
+The other uniformed services require an obligated service for appointment, training, promotion, etc. of officers to ensure they receive an adequate return on investment in these categories.

-Section 5.
-Training and Physical Fitness.
+Section 104.
+Training and physical fitness.

-This section would amend section 3001 of title 33, United States Code (U.S.C.) and give the Secretary of Commerce the authority to conduct officer training and correspondence courses, including establishing and operating a basic officer training program to provide initial indoctrination and maritime vocational training for officer candidates as well as refresher training, mid-career training, aviation training, and such other training as the Secretary of Commerce considers necessary for officer development and proficiency.
-This section would require the Secretary of Commerce to ensure that officers maintain a high physical state of readiness in preparation for functioning as a service in the Navy during times of war, including by establishing standards of physical fitness for officers that are substantially equivalent to those prescribed for officers in the Navy.
+This section would amend subtitle A of title II of the Act of 2002 (33 U.S.C.
+3001 et seq.) and give the Secretary the authority to conduct officer training and correspondence courses, including establishing and operating a basic officer training program to provide initial indoctrination and maritime vocational training for officer candidates as well as refresher training, mid-career training, aviation training, and such other training as the Secretary considers necessary for officer development and proficiency.
+This section would require the Secretary to ensure that officers maintain a high physical state of readiness in preparation for functioning, to meet the standards of the Coast Guard.
+NOAA Corps officers now serve alongside Coast Guard officers in joint Officer Candidate School classes, and therefore NOAA Corps officers must meet the standards of physical fitness for officers that are substantially equivalent to those prescribed for officers in the Coast Guard.
+Officers who do not meet body composition or physical fitness standards over a certain period can be administratively separated (i.e., fired).